 Pat loves the Big Island and also loves Real Estate.
 If you're wondering what all those letters are behind her name, well... its many hours of education Pat has taken to know as much about Real Estate as she can.
 While she likes to have fun showing you around the Big Island and “talking story”, she also wants to wow you with her service and knowledge.
 As Pat says: “I love the Big Island!
 Aloha."

 Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
-Check the official website for more details.
-Verify Location: Confirm the location using the provided Google map.
+Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+If available, visit the business's official website.
+Confirm Business Location: Confirm the location using the provided Google map.

-Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Verify the identity of the person you are talking to.
+Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
+Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
 Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to seek guidance from a certified attorney specializing in privacy laws to ensure conformity and to preserve your rights and interests.
-You can find more information here by searching for a certified privacy legal advisor.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to contact a licensed lawyer specializing in privacy laws to ensure conformity and to protect your rights and interests.
+You can find more information here by finding an accredited legal expert in privacy laws.

 Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
-Confirm Operational Hours: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.

-Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+Legal Issues or Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
 Report the problem to local consumer protection agencies if necessary.
 Report Listing Problems: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Fill out this form to let us know: Contact Us Form
+Use this form to report the issue: Contact Us Form